biologist79/ESPuino/README.md

 # Tonuino based on ESP32 with I2S-DAC-support

 ## NEWS
 Finally, the long announced Tonuino-PCB for Wemos' Lolin32 is [there](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/PCBs/Wemos%20Lolin32).
 It can (optionally) be used alongside with a [headphone-pcb](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308).
-As uC-develboard a Lolin32 is used and it's (optionally) battery-powered.
+As µC-develboard a Lolin32 is used and it's (optionally) battery-powered.
 Peripherals (Neopixel, RFID, headphone-pcb and MAX98357a) are driven at 3.3V solely.

 ## History
 [...]